 In this adopted standard, reference appears to certain International Standards for which Indian Standards also exist.
-The corresponding Indian Standards, which are to be substituted in their places, are given below along with their degree of equivalence for the editions indicated:
+The corresponding Indian Standard, which is to be substituted in its place, is given below along with its degree of equivalence for the edition indicated:

-International Standard Corresponding Indian Standard Degree of Equivalence ISO 20344 : 2021 Personal protective equipment - Test methods of footwear IS 15298 (Part 1) : 2024/ISO 20344 : 2021 Personal protective equipment: Part 1 Test methods of footwear ( third revision ) Identical ISO 22568-2 : 2019 Foot and leg protectors - Requirements and test methods for footwear component - Part 2: Non-metallic toecaps IS 5852 (Part 2) : 2019/ISO 22568-2 : 2019 Toe caps for protection of feet - Specification: Part 2 Non- metallic toe caps Identical
+International Standard Corresponding Indian Standard Degree of Equivalence

+ISO 20344: 2021 Personal IS 15298 (Part 1): 2024/ Identical ISO 20344: 2021 Personal protective equipment - Test methods of footwear (third revision)

+ISO 20344: 2021 Personal protective equipment: Part 1 Test methods of footwear (third revision)

-This standard also makes a reference to the packing and BIS certification Marking of the product, details of which is given in National Annex B.
+This standard also makes a reference to the packing and BIS Certification Marking of the product, details of which is given in National Annex B.